ropensci/forcis/README.md

 plankton tows, continuous plankton recorder, sediment traps and plankton pump from the global ocean.

-## Features

-The main purpose of the `forcis` package is to download, select, filter, homogenize, and visualize FORCIS data.
+This package has been developed for researchers interested in working with the FORCIS database, even without advanced R skills.
+It provides basic functions to facilitate the handling of this large database, including functions to download, select, filter, homogenize, and visualize the data.
+It also enables users to explore the spatial distribution and temporal evolution of planktonic foraminifera.
 The [Functions](https://frbcesab.github.io/forcis/reference/index.html) page provides a full description of the features available in the package.